The trend these days is to avoid bread if you want to be healthy and lean.

 This is a great one you can use next time you are buying bread at the grocery store.

-A recent study found that you are looking for breads with a carb-to-fiber ratio of 10:1 (or more fiber if possible).
+A recent study found that you are looking for a carb-to-fiber ratio of 10:1 (or more fiber if possible).

 Among proposed WG (Whole Grain) criteria, the 10:1-ratio identified the most healthful WG products.
 Other criteria performed less well, including the industry-supported WG-Stamp which identified products with higher fiber and lower trans-fats, but also higher sugars and energy.